0foo/study_notes/rhcsa-summary/master.md

 * dnf modules and groups
 * what does /etc/login.defs do for password
 * `/etc/security/pwquality.conf`!!! && `/etc/login.defs` && `PASS_MAX_DAYS   60`
-* two places to change umask
+* two places to change umask for entire system and two places for single user umask set

 ### to remember
 * autofs  indirect mount uses &!!!